 The International Dinner is a potluck event held each year where students and faculty are invited to prepare and present dishes that reflect their heritage and nationalities.

 Each year, the Holiday Networking Social brings together current MHA students and MHA alumni to network and discuss the latest topics in healthcare.

 Dr. Spinelli hosts the Annual Spring Barbecue at his home outside of Scranton each year, giving MHA students and faculty the chance to interact outside of the program.

 For students that are interested, the MHA Alumni Society golf tournament is held in the spring.
 At this event, students and faculty join teams and enjoy a competitive round of golf.

-Students are encouraged to take part in the mentor program, which pairs first year students with second year students to facilitate networking and to allow first year students to obtain valuable advice from second-year students regarding the program, coursework, and career planning.
+Students are encouraged to take part in the Mentor-Mentee Program, which pairs first year students with second year students to facilitate networking and to allow first year students to obtain valuable advice from second year students regarding the program, coursework, and career planning.